-Asphalt shingles are currently the most popular type of residential roofing material for a variety of reasons.
-They are relatively inexpensive.
-Things that determine the cost of shingles is related to geographical location, slope of the roof, height of the building, ease of access to the premises, complexity of the project, the particular type of shingle (Architectural, 3-Tab, and designer shingles) and numerous other factors.
-They come in a variety of colors and styles, are highly durable to natural elements of weather, and can be easily maintained and repaired.
+Asphalt shingles are among the most popular types of residential roofing materials for a variety of reasons.
+For one, they are relatively inexpensive.
+What determines the cost of roof shingles includes the geographical location, slope of the roof, height of the building, ease of access to the premises, complexity of the project, particular type of shingle (such as, architectural, 3-tab, or designer, and many other factors.

 What is an Asphalt Shingle?

 However, the asphalt itself will not stick to the mat.
-For this reason, "fillers" are used.
+For this reason, fillers are used.
 The fillers in the asphalt cling to the glass fibers in the mat.
-The asphalt then encapsulates the glass fibers, fills all of the little holes and voids in the mat rendering it waterproof.
+The asphalt then encapsulates the glass fibers, filling all of the little holes and voids in the mat, rendering it waterproof.
 After this cools a bit, an adhesive asphalt is used to cover the mat and the ceramic granules are then embedded.

 Architectural Shingle Roofing vs. 3-Tab Asphalt Shingles